 Tree-structured Parzen estimator (TPE) is a widely used Bayesian optimization (BO) method in these frameworks and it has achieved various outstanding performances so far.
 For example, TPE played a pivotal role for HPO of deep learning models in winning Kaggle competitions~\shortcite{open-images-2019-object-detection,happy-whale-and-dolphin} and \shortciteA{watanabe2023speeding} won the AutoML 2022 competition on ``Multiobjective Hyperparameter Optimization for Transformers'' using TPE.
-Furthermore, TPE has been extended to multi-fidelity~\shortcite{falkner2018bohb}, multi-objective~\shortcite{ozaki2020multiobjective,ozaki2022multiobjective}, meta-learning~\shortcite{watanabe2023speeding}, and constrained~\shortcite{watanabe2023ctpe} settings to tackle diverse scenarios.
+Furthermore, TPE has been extended to multi-fidelity~\shortcite{falkner2018bohb}, multi-objective~\shortcite{ozaki2020multiobjective,ozaki2022multiobjective}, meta-learning~\shortcite{watanabe2022multi,watanabe2023speeding}, and constrained~\shortcite{watanabe2022ctpe,watanabe2023ctpe} settings to tackle diverse scenarios.
 Despite its versatility, its algorithm intuition and the roles of each control parameter have not been discussed so far.
 Therefore, we describe the algorithm intuition and empirically present the roles of each control parameter.

-This tutorial is structured as follows: \begin{enumerate} \item \textbf{Background}: we explain the knowledge required for this tutorial, \item \textbf{The algorithm details of TPE}: we describe the algorithm and empirically present the roles of each control parameter, \item \textbf{Ablation study}: we perform the ablation study of the control parameters in the original TPE and investigate the enhancement in the bandwidth selection on a diverse set of benchmarks.
-Then we compare the recommended setting drawn from the analysis with recent baseline methods. \end{enumerate} In this tutorial, we narrow down our scope solely to single-objective optimization problems for simplicity and provide the extensions or the applications of TPE in Appendix~\ref{appx:related-work:section}.
-We provided some general tips for HPO in Appendix~\ref{appx:general-advice:section}.
+The rest of this paper is structured as follows: \begin{enumerate} \item \textbf{Background}: explains the knowledge required for this paper, \item \textbf{Algorithm Details of TPE}: describes the TPE algorithm and empirically presents the roles of each control parameter, and \item \textbf{Ablation Study}: performs the ablation study of the control parameters in the original TPE and investigates the enhancement in the bandwidth selection on diverse benchmark datasets. \end{enumerate} The recommended setting drawn from the analysis is compared against recent baseline methods.
+This paper narrows down our scope solely to single-objective optimization problems for simplicity.
+We defer the details of the extensions and the applications of TPE to Appendix~\ref{appx:related-work:section} and some general tips for HPO to Appendix~\ref{appx:general-advice:section}.